CZ-NIC/knot/doc/reference.rst

 A version of the server software returned in the response for the query for TXT record ``version.server.`` or ``version.bind.`` in the CHAOS class (see RFC 4892).
-If empty, automatic version is used.
+Set empty value to disable.

-Default: disabled
+Default: server version

 .. _server_nsid:

 nsid
 ----

 A DNS name server identifier (see RFC 5001).
-If empty, FQDN hostname is used.
+Set empty value to disable.

-Default: disabled
+Default: FQDN hostname

 .. _server_rundir: